 Once you have worked with us on one book, we will remain at your side to help at every step.

 Once you have had your edit back, it is natural that you will have questions.
 We will answer these questions in whatever way works for you.
 It might be that you want to email us the questions or set up a chat, either way works.

 As part of the service, you are entitled to a sixty-minute one-to-one chat with your editor.

-The next step will be for you to rewrite the sections that need more work.
+The next step of the developmental editing process will be for you to rewrite the sections that need more work.
 This will produce a new manuscript.
 As a general rule, we don’t carry out full second edits.
 The reason being that we have already said everything we need to say.
 However, if you have reworked a particular section, we will be more than happy to have a look at that section and pass comment.

 If you feel your book has changed significantly from the version we edited, it may be possible for us to carry out a second edit.
 If we feel that we can add more value a second time, we’ll book you in for a second edit.
 The charge for this edit is the same as the first.

 One advantage we possess is that we have experience of both traditional and self-publishing, as well as access to hundreds of writers.
 The chances are that if you are having a problem with the writing or publishing process we have already seen and solved this problem.
 It may well be the case that one quick email to us saves you a significant amount of time.

 Below are some of the most commonly asked questions we get from writers.
 If you have a question, please email email@example.com.

 No, but we accept most fiction genres and all major nonfiction genres.
 In fact, we say yes to about 75% of the books that are submitted.

 The goal with our developmental editing service is to add maximum value to writers.
 However, for this to happen we have to be the correct developmental editors for your book.